fischuu/Pipeline-Holoruminant-Meta/docs/03-Setup.md

 In case you have several lanes for samples, you can concatenate them prior to creating the samples.tsv script with the script `concatenateFiles.sh`which is in the pipeline folder `workflow/scripts`.
 Currently, you would need to run the script inside the same folder where the fastq files are located.

+# Next steps

+The pipeline is now properly configured and you can move on.

+Continue with running the pipeline: [Usage](https://github.com/fischuu/Pipeline-Holoruminant-Meta/blob/main/docs/04-Usage.md)